 In this program we explore the region of Castile, starting in Toledo — so well-preserved and packed with cultural wonder that the entire city has been declared a national monument, on to Segovia for a festive day out with the locals, then to Ávila for a dose of medieval architecture, and finishing with a traditional stroll in Salamanca’s Plaza Mayor.

 Toledo’s famous almond-fruity-sweet mazapán is sold all over town.
 As you wander, keep a lookout for convents advertising their version, Dulces Artesanos.
 The big mazapán producer is Santo Tomé (several outlets, including a handy one on Plaza de Zocodover).
 Browse their tempting window displays.
-They sell mazapán goodies individually (sin relleno — " without filling" — is for purists, de piñon has pine nuts, imperiales is with almonds, others have fruit fillings).
+They sell mazapán goodies individually (sin relleno — without filling — is for purists, de piñon has pine nuts, imperiales is with almonds, others have fruit fillings).
 Boxes are good for gifts, but sampling is much cheaper when buying just a few pieces.